 - £1.6 million for Goldsmiths Students’ Union – made up of £1.1 million in block grant as well as in-kind support, accommodation, sports facilities and use of the IT network at an estimated cost of £0.5 million

 - £4.6 million on other student and staff facilities.
 This covers direct student support services, for example the Student Centre, Accommodation Office and Careers Service, along with staff support facilities such as the Staff Development Unit and Occupational Health Service.
 It does not include administrative support such as the HR department or Registry

 |Staff, including pensions

 |Amortisation and impairment

 of intangible fixed assets

 Importance of cash flow

-An important part in the financial operations of any university is the ability to access cash in order to be able to meet day-to-day running costs and pay for services and goods, and paying staff – which as set out above, represents the College’s largest outgoing.
+An important part of the financial operations of any university is the ability to access cash, to meet day-to-day running costs including paying for services and goods, and paying staff – which as set out above, represents the College’s largest outgoing.
 This is also known as liquidity.

 |Net cash inflow from

 |Cash and cash equivalents at the end of year||£36,801,000|